gombosc/WebDev_learning/README.md

 Day 30 - Check ( continuing with react )

 Day 31 - Check ( working on the robofriends project in react, learned about jsx, props and service workers )

+Day 32 - Check ( continuing with react )